 It also gets puffed (this egg mixture billows up to unbelievable heights) and crispy around the edges while retaining a pancake-like tenderness in the middle.

 The sides of the pancake rise high above edges of the pan, creating that light, puffy crust with a tender, custard-like middle.
 It’s also know as Bismarck Pancake, Dutch Puff Pancake, and also David Eyre’s Pancake.

 A Dutch baby pancake is normally served for breakfast.
-It is derived from the German Pfannkuchen.
 Since the center is just a bit custardy, you can serve it with some fresh berries, lemon juice and confectioners’ sugar and be set.
 I like to drizzle a little jam or syrup on top as well.
 That’s just my style.

 - 4 large eggs